|

 Lubbock, Texas.
 Katherine Burson was a long time resident of Lubbock, Texas.

-Georgia Lee Buscher and Pat Harris
+Buscher, Georgia Lee, and Pat Harris

-Photograph collection, 1890-1910
+Photograph Collection, 1890-1910

 41 photos